 Apprentices, like other employees must be paid national minimum wage which will vary depending on their age.
 As part of the apprenticeship you will need to ensure that off-the-job training is available for at least 20% of the contracted time.
 The Government will contribute up to 95% of the training costs with the employer picking up the remaining 5%.

 There are incentive payments for taking on a new employee under the apprenticeship scheme.
-From August this year the amount is £2,000 for new employees between 16 and 24 and £1,500 for those aged 25 and over.
+From October 2021 the amount is £3,000 for each new employee and can be spent on anything to support your business costs.

 Further details on the scheme can be found here.
 If you would like to discuss if taking on an apprentice will work for your business, please contact Lucie Hammond at email@example.com or 01242 680000.